Some of the most common causes of bus accidents include:

 Contact Our Long Beach Bus Accident Attorneys Today

 Our firm offers free consultations to those injured in a bus accident.
-Daniel McGee and Catherine Lerer are a husband and wife team of personal injury lawyers specializing in serious injury and death cases.
+Daniel McGee and Catherine Lerer are a husband and wife team of personal injury lawyers focusing on serious injury and death cases.
 If you already have a lawyer but have lost confidence in your law firm and would like a second opinion, we offer legal second opinions at no charge.
 We genuinely want to help those injured and have kept our firm small to help our clients personally.

 When you call our firm, you will speak directly with an attorney.
 We believe that in this way, we can effectively help more people.
 With our combined forty years of experience, we have the knowledge, skills, and resources to compete against a bus company.
 The stakes can be high when dealing with a bus accident case.
 You want the best bus accident lawyer in Long Beach to represent you to obtain the compensation you are due.
 Please call our firm today if you have any questions.